-If you’ve checked out any of my WIAW posts, you’ve seen this crust before.
-It is based on this blogger recipe.
-I fell in love with it because it’s the first “alternative” crust pizza I’ve been able to pick up and eat like a pizza.
+I fell in love with this crust because it’s the first “alternative” crust pizza I’ve been able to pick up and eat like a pizza.
 It’s crusty on the edges and chewy in the center – you would NEVER guess that the secret ingredient is cauliflower.

 I’ve been playing with it for a few weeks and – after feedback from a couple of readers whose crust wasn’t sturdy enough – I measured/weighed every ingredient so it is fool-proof. *knock on wood*